A Day in the Life of a Smiling Woman: Complete Short Stories

 - May 24, 2011

-As in her novels, this short fiction by a master chronicler examines the moral complexities of women’s lives through several decades.
+As in her novels, these short stories by a master chronicler examine the moral complexities of women’s lives through several decades.

 For nearly 50 years, Margaret Drabble has been an important chronicler of the lives of women.
 Her early novels of the 1960s focus with unerring clarity and skill on young women who — before the feminist movement changed lives and expectations — struggle with love and romance, sexuality and marriage, motherhood and child-rearing, and the constraints of domesticity.